Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Create convex hull around points/README.md

 ## How it works

 1. Create an input geometry such as a `Multipoint` object.
-2. Use `GeometryEngine.convexHull(inputGeometry)`to create a new `Geometry` object representing the convex hull of the input points.
+2. Use `GeometryEngine.convexHull(for: Geometry)`to create a new `Geometry` object representing the convex hull of the input points.
 The returned geometry will either be a `Point`, `Polyline`, or `Polygon` based on the number of input points.

 ## Relevant API